Are You The Oldest Child? Chances Are You Are The Smartest As Well.

 As per the research, the firstborn children tended to perform better than their younger siblings.
 Cognitive assessments done as early as age one, threw light on this finding.
-With this gap increasing until the children reached school age, the difference remains relatively constant there on.
+With this gap increasing until the children reached school age, the difference remains relatively constant thereon.
 This is because evidence suggests that older children got more mental stimulation and breastfeeding from their parents.
 Also, new mums were more careful about taking risks like smoking or drinking during their first pregnancies.

-I see logic there.
+I see the logic there.
 When you are pregnant with your first child, it’s a totally new experience for you… an alien concept to which you are just getting familiar. you know you may as well do your best and hence are extra cautious.
-By the time you are ready for your second child you know half the times you panicked for nothing.
+By the time you are ready for your second child you know half the times, you panicked for nothing.
 You lower your defences and relax.

 But again, if you have more than one child, do you really get to relax?
 With just two of us siblings to take care of, I remember my parents felt like our house was a war zone.
 Ours was a classic case of sibling rivalry.
 My brother was seven years older to me and felt like he knew it all.
 I have also seen sibling rivalry in children with a lesser age gap between them.
 So how exactly do you deal with sibling rivalry, a common issue, but one hard to resolve?
 Here are some tips for parents with two or more children:

 - Plan well: Try to have at least two to three years of age difference between two children.
 This is just so that the elder child becomes independent enough to walk around on his own.
 Having two near-toddlers with same or similar demands is bound to create a rift between the little ones.
-You may not consciously veer towards to the younger one, but the elder one may already feel left out.
+You may not consciously veer towards the younger one, but the elder one may already feel left out.
 That's usually the stepping stone for sibling rivalry.

 - NEVER take sides: Always be fair.
 Just because the younger one is really young, doesn't mean you side with him all the time.
 In fact, side with who is right.
 Develop a communication channel between yourself and the kids where they can explain things to you and you can reason it out with them.